vippsas/vipps-recurring-api/vipps-recurring-api.md

 All error responses contains an `error` object in the body, with details of the problem.

-In V3, HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.
+HTTP responses for errors follow the [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standard.
 For example, when calling [`PUT:/agreements/{agreementId}`][update-agreement-endpoint] endpoint with a stopped agreement, the response will be the following: